jsas-uw/SocialNetwork/README.md

 # SocialNetwork

+# Remy's tasks
+- Shortest path algorithmn
+-

+# John's tasks
 Created "Combined" branch with all files.
 I added a class for the bottom pane based on the original GUI mockup.
 I also added a file field since that seemed easier than trying to update the "user" label depending on context.
 Every action should be based on a user or a file so that covers the GUI.

-- Adding a File field sounds good, and before the final due date I hope to get a File Picker to work for both the load and save. -Bill 20211207

 Modified the menu/cmdEnum to include remaining functions

-Bill made changes in a seperate repo, looks like mainly color/css changes? https://github.com/bill-wisc/src - This is my own sandbox.
-Anything that should go into main, I will put in a branch on John's Repo. -Bill 20211207
+# Bill's tasks
+- Today
+-     built the executable .jar; works on my machine and runs with the batch file; put the zip in email and canvas files;
+- Next.
+-     I have the day off Friday 12/10.
+I will be working on displaying actual buttons from the Graph data by using a HashMap to cache user buttons.
+-     Will not need to have Remy change the backend.
+Returning a List<String> will be good.
+I'll do the conversion in a "UserButtonFactory" class.
+- Later (if no one gets to it first)
+-     I hope to get a File Picker to work for both the load and save. -Bill 20211207

 Todo: Main thing is hooking everything together so this actually works.
 With the bottom pane/menu updates the GUI should at least look functional so updates there should be secondary.
 - use the graph to populate the flow panes